 To sustain inner peace day after day, you will need a reminder system.
 Place post-it notes in your home, at work and in your car.
 Draw a symbol that represents peace and comfort to you.
 Listen to soothing music at 60 beats per minute, nice and slow.
 It’ll help calm you down.

 Author: Benita A. Esposito, MA, Licensed Professional Counselor.
 If you would like psychotherapy, spiritual counseling or life coaching to manage stress and conflict during the holidays, or any other time of the year, please complete the Contact Page.

 Bio.
 Benita Esposito is a Licensed Professional Counselor in private practice in Georiga.

 Two offices: Atlanta and Blairsville, Georgia

 Research published by the American Medical Association indicates that 90% of all disease is stress-related.
 Our mind, body, emotions, spirit and relationships intricately affect each other.
 When we heal the emotional or spiritual root of dis-ease, pain can ease up.
 Sometimes other physical symptoms vanish completely.
 I’ll show you what I mean in the following story.
 Emily’s heart condition and her emotional pain healed when her husband joined her in counseling.
 Psychotherapy can accelerate healing, and is used as an adjunct to medicine.
 Read more

 Here are a few of my favorite books for couples.
+I approach Couples Counseling from three perspectives.
 Read more